jifarooq/Data-Structures/README.md

 Data structures implemented in Ruby.
-Still to come include binary search trees and graphs.

-Also included is a benchmarker class good for testing time complexity in practice.
-For instance, test a method written in quadtratic time versus one written in linear time and compare running times.
+Also included is a benchmarker class for testing time complexity in practice.
+For instance, execute a method written in quadratic time versus one written in linear time and compare running times.